The following architectural description applies to the entire Hitachi ID Identity and Access Management Suite:

 and protocols and thus requires no software to be installed locally on

-- Local agents are provided and recommended for Unix servers and z/OS
+- Local agents are provided for Unix/Linux servers and z/OS

 - A local agent is mandatory on older RSA SecurID servers (version